coreybutler/iam/README.md

 }
 ```

-**Abstracting complexity:**
+## Abstracting complexity

 Issues and confusion with authorization commonly occur when the conditional logic is too complicated.

+**Consider the following logic:**

-Consider the following logic: "Is the user authorized to use this feature, or are they part of a group that can access this feature, or have they been explicitly denied access to a feature, or are they part of a group that's part of another group that has permission, or are any permission overrides present?"
+> "Is the user authorized to use this feature, or are they part of a group that can access this feature, or have they been explicitly denied access to a feature, or are they part of a group that's part of another group that has permission, or are any permission overrides present?"

-Just like proper sentences, _code shouldn't have "run on" logic_.
+Just like proper sentences, **code shouldn't have "run on" logic**.
 You shouldn't have to be a mental gymnast to understand whether someone should have access to a feature or not.
 IAM abstracts this complexity.

 ---

-This is available as a commonJS node module, an importable ES Module, or
-a global browser namespace.
+This is available as a commonJS node module, an importable ES Module, or a global browser namespace.

 **See source code for additional inline documentation.**